flet-dev/website/docs/tutorials/python-solitaire.md

         return self.slot.pile[self.slot.pile.index(self):]
     return [self]
 ```
 All done!
+The full source code for this step can be found [here](https://github.com/flet-dev/examples/tree/main/python/tutorials/solitaire/solitaire-game-rules).

 Let’s move on to the last step of the game itself - detecting the situation when you have won.

 ## Winning the game

 According to [wikipedia](https://en.wikipedia.org/wiki/Klondike_(solitaire)#Probability_of_winning), some suggest the chances of winning the game as being 1 in 30 games.

-Knowing that the chances of winning are quite low, we should plan to show the user something exciting when that happens.
+Knowing that the chances of winning are quite low, we should plan on showing the user something exciting when that finally happens.

 First, let’s add a check for the winning condition to `Solitaire` class.
 If all four foundations contain total of 52 cards, then you have won:
 ```python